Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - Sellers can hijack your listings.
 They use your legitimate Amazon Standard Identification Numbers (ASIN) to list counterfeit products.
 Those sellers get all your marketing effort, and you get all the bad reviews for the fake product on your actual listing.

-- Amazon fees add up quickly.
+- Fees add up quickly.
 If you don’t have a considerable margin, you may lose it by paying Amazon.

 - You don’t get control of the experience for customers.